BenKnox9/etude10-pushingButtons/README.md

 More in depth descriptions on methods is included as comments in buttonsBFS.py

 ## Running the code
 Before you run the code you need to specify the level you want to find the solution for.
-This is done in line 323 of the script, enter the level as the paramter for the call to printSolution(). e.g. for level 8:
+This is done in line 323 of the script, enter the level as the paramter for the call to printSolution(). <br>
+e.g. for level 8:
 ```python
 printSolution(8)